 Blackpool Council's bus service improvement plan [PDF 798KB]

-Blackpool benefits from a high-quality bus network.
-BTS restructured its services early in January 2024 to improve its efficiency.
-The council wishes to see increased numbers of residents and visitors using the bus, in line with the local transport plan and the BSIP.
-Services are provided by Blackpool Transport Services, Stagecoach Bus, Archway Travel and Transpora North West.
-Timetables, information on smartphone apps and other information can be found on these companies' websites, including journey planning and bus service real time information.
-Stagecoach Bus, Transpora North West and Blackpool Transport Services Ltd are operating contactless card payments on their vehicles, removing the need for cash change.
-Using season and flexible bus fare products reduce bus travel's costs significantly in comparison to walk up fares and many products can be purchased using the smartphone app.
+Timetables, information on smartphone apps and other information can be found on bus operators' websites, including journey planning and bus service real time information.
+Stagecoach Bus, Transpora North West and Blackpool Transport Services Ltd are operating contactless card payments on their vehicles, removing the need for cash change, although cash is still accepted.
+Using season and flexible bus fare products reduce bus travel's costs significantly in comparison to walkup fares and many products can be purchased using the smartphone app.
+Your phone can now carry your ticket!

-The government supported £3 fare cap scheme will commence from 1st January 2025 and continue until the end of December 2025..
+The government supported £3 fare cap scheme will continue until the end of March 2027.

 If travelling into Blackpool, the PlusBus system offers seamless interchange between rail and bus/tram services.
 Ask for the Plus Bus add on when you purchase your train ticket, or take up the prompt if buying on line or via an operator's app.
 For Blackpool visitors, this offer is for both bus and tram.
 The tramway now comes to the railway station's door.

-Additionally, Northern Railway now offers through ticketing from train to BTS bus and tram services.
-Ask for this when you buy your train ticket for seamless public transport into and around the resort.
+Additionally, Northern Railway is working to offer through ticketing from train to BTS bus and tram services.
+Watch for this coming on stream for seamless public transport into and around the resort.

 The council recognises the important role taxis and private hire vehicles play in supporting the visitor and night-time economies.
 The role landaus play in providing promenade pleasure trips is also acknowledged.
 Regular dialogue occurs between representatives of the trade and council officers concerning network and ranking issues, ensuring that appropriate ranks are available.